isomerpages/psd-psw/_exclusives-2024/Deals & Promotions.md

 payable at the pool counter.</p>
 </li>
 <li>
-<p>Please email to tessensohn@csc.sg to request to bring more than 3 family
+<p>Please email to <a href="tessensohn@csc.sg" rel="noopener noreferrer nofollow" target="_blank">tessensohn@csc.sg</a> to
-members or guests.
+request to bring more than 3 family members or guests.
 This will be subjected to the pool capacity.
 A confirmation response will be provided once the request is approved.</p>
 </li>
 </ul>
 <p></p>